talosren/Public-Portfolio/README.md

 Connect with me on Linkedin: [LinkedIn](https://www.linkedin.com/in/paul-lazarte/)

+Developing Mastery In:
+SciKit, Pandas, NumPy, Seaborn for Data Analysis, Data Visualization, and Statistical Analysis

 Currently Working On:

-SciKit / Pandas / NumPy / Seaborn - Data Analysis + Data Visualization + Case Studies
-OpenCv - Template Matching - For Fun
+OpenCv - Template Matching
-Tidyverse - Data Analysis - For Fun

-Proudly Completed:
+TensorFlow